niallpaterson/mk-js-webapp/README.md

-# mk-js-webapp or Make javascript web application
+# mk-js-webapp

-A zsh script that generates javascript web application templates.
-Initialises a git repository, installs jest with babel-jest, and installs eslint using airbnb's guidelines by default.
+Zsh script for generating javascript web application templates.
+Initialises a git repository, installs jest with babel-jest, and installs eslint using airbnb's guidelines.
 Also creates a settings.yml file used to autopopulate github repository labels.

 ## Installation